Ben Chaffey: Business interests

 Chaffey worked as a butcher, but his fortune started with a winning gamble on his horse "Mavis".
 He became the owner of Moorara station in New South Wales, followed by Tapio, Culpaulin, Cuthero, Avoca.
 Kilfera, Manfred, Tolarno and other properties, most of which were subsequently taken up by the Crozier family.

 He was elected chairman of the board of directors of United Distillers Pty.
 Ltd., a director of Goldsbrough Mort & Co., and managing director of Manfred Pastoral Co.
 He was a member of the Australian Club and various sporting clubs.
 He was the owner of several successful racehorses, including Caulfield Cup winners Manfred and Whittier, and in 1930 served as chairman of the Victoria Amateur Turf Club.

 Personal life

 He married Cowra Crozier, a daughter of Elliot Crozier.
 They had a daughter, Mavis (Mrs. Albert Campbell).
-However, he also had a relationship that lasted for the rest of his life with Laura Treweek, who had four children to him.
-The lives of Ben and Laura are documented in a book by Louise Austin, Journey to Tobruk.
+However, he also had a relationship with Laura Treweek (mother of Lorraine Murray) between 1912 and 1918 and they had three children together although he would continue to financially support them.

+The lives of Chaffey and Laura are documented in a book by Louise Austin, Journey to Tobruk.

 He died at his home in Tullamarine, Victoria.